adrem42/Copilot-for-FSLabs/topics/flows.md

 * PM will announce 'full left', 'full right', 'neutral' etc.
 The aileron and elevator checks need to be performed before the rudder check.

+* Your side flight control check is followed by a silent PM side check (sidestick only).

+The flight control check will time out if you don't do anything for 10 seconds.

 #### Trigger:

 ##### voice_control = 1: